 When should you see a doctor for a sports injury?

 When injuries are serious or if there is an obvious abnormality of the limb, take the athlete to the nearest emergency department.
-For minor acute injuries, like possible strains and sprains, you can take a more conservative approach to treatment.
-Apply RICE, and make an appointment with a physician or visit a sports injury clinic that can help properly diagnose and treat those injuries.
+For minor acute injuries, like possible strains and sprains, you can take a more conservative treatment approach.
+Apply RICE and make an appointment with a physician or visit a sports injury clinic to help correctly diagnose and treat those injuries.

 If you think your child has experienced an acute sports injury, the Children's Health Andrews Institute offers a walk-in clinic so you can receive care quickly and effectively.
 With on-site casting and imaging, your athlete is treated in one convenient location.

 High school athletes account for an estimated 2 million injuries each year.
-Click to tweet.
+Learn more about sports injuries from an expert at Children's Health.

-The only pediatric institute of its kind in Texas, the Children's Health Andrews Institute for Orthopaedics and Sports Medicine aims at reducing the number of children being sidelined from injury.
-Learn more about our wide-range of services available to help athletes stay healthy and improve their game.
+The only pediatric institute of its kind in the region, the Children's Health Andrews Institute for Orthopaedics & Sports Medicine provides convenient access to a full continuum of orthopedic and sports medicine care.
+Learn more about our orthopaedic services.